 An information guide on what to do after someone has died in hospital

-We understand that you may have important personal and cultural requests about the care of your loved one; please let a member of staff know and we will do our best to help in any way that we are able.
+We understand that you may have important personal and cultural requests about the care of your loved one.
+Please let a member of staff know and we will do our best to help in any way that we can.

 Overview of steps you will need to take

-1. NBT (North Bristol NHS Trust) Patient Affairs officers will contact you via telephone the next working day following the death of your loved one.
+1. NBT (North Bristol NHS Trust) Patient Affairs officers will contact you via phone the next working day following the death of your loved one.

 2. Contact funeral director and start to make funeral arrangements.